Johnson-A/Crabby/README.md

 * Piece-square evaluation
 * Evaluation - improvements
 * Improve Principal variation extraction
+* 50 move rule

 # Extended UCI Commands
-* ponder - search infinitely
 * perft x - run perft to a depth x
+* testmove - Run perft on many positions to validate move generation
 * testperf - Search to a given depth in many positions to test performance
-* testmove - Run perft on many positions to validate move generation

 # Compiling
 Many experimental features are currently used in Crabby, which will require a nightly version of the rust compiler.